Madurodam: Renovations

 In 2011, research showing declining public interest prompted the park management to invest in a large-scale renovation, at a cost of €8 million, in time for the park's 60th anniversary in 2012.
 For this purpose the park was closed to the public between November 2011 and April 2012.

 The park is now divided into three themes: water, as a friend and an enemy; historical cities; and The Netherlands as an inspiration for the world.
 Each theme offers different activities – from light shows to mixing music.
 Small coin slots trigger bridges, factories or an oil tanker on fire.
 While aesthetic improvements have been made, the informative aspect has also been improved.
 Small television stands show brief video footage or in-depth information.
 Visitors receive chipped cards upon entry, which can be used to trigger these.

 On 7 April 2012, Madurodam opened its doors to the public again.
-The official opening was on 21 April 2012 with former Queen Beatrix.
+The official opening was on 21 April 2012 with then-Queen Beatrix.